Corki Build Guide by Yeager

-As Corki you won't find many solokills in lane before Sheen or Trinity Force, so you mainly want to farm the early stages, and base at around 1275 gold so you can buy Sheen, Refillable Potion and a Control Ward.
-ALWAYS have a Control Ward, they just win games.
-Sheen helps you trade and cs better with its passive.
-After Sheen you want a Phage and tier 1 Boots.
+As Corki you won't find many solokills in lane before Immortal Shieldbow or Divine Sunderer, so you mainly want to farm the early stages, and recall when you have enough gold for important components.
 If you are forced to base earlier, you can grab a Cull and keep farming.
-If you are going the Manamune path, then you want to get Tear of the Goddess on your first base and build that into Manamune before you get Trinity Force.
-This alternative path is much stronger lategame but it's weaker in the early stages because you need it to be stacked first.
+If you are going the Manamune path, then you want to get Tear of the Goddess on your first base and build that into Manamune right after you finish your mythic item and tier 2 boots.

 Roaming: At 8 minutes you get a package Hextech Munitions - one of the most powerful non-ultimate roaming ability becomes available for you to pick up.
 To make the most use of it, you should note the passive timer and base accordingly.
 When you have the package, you should shove in your wave ASAP and roam to other lanes.
 Correct use of this passive will 95% of the time either give you kills/assists or blow their summoner spells.

-By now you should have your first big powerspike Trinity Force and Sorcerer's Shoes.
-Now you can go for aggressive plays, and abuse the damage output gained from Trinity Force.
-Very often the opponent doesn't know how big of a spike you get from just 1 item, so you can look for solokills in lane.
+By now you should have your first big powerspike Immortal Shieldbow / Divine Sunderer, Sorcerer's Shoes and manamune].
+Now you can go for aggressive plays, and abuse the damage output gained from your items.
+People usually don't respect the DPS [[corki gets at this stage.

 Sometimes people start grouping midlane at the early stages of the game, and for most champions that is not the ideal situation, as they rather want to farm for their powerspikes.(Usually more than 1 item)

-For Corki its actually a good thing because you have your Trinity Force and will out-DPS almost anyone in the game at this stage.
+For Corki its actually a good thing because you have your core items and will out-DPS almost anyone in the game at this stage.

 Use this to your advantage and try securing objectives like outer turrets, rift herald and dragon to create a lead, that can give you enough gold to succesfully solo carry the game.

-At this stage of the game, you will obliterate any squishy with crits and Trinity Force procs.
+At this stage of the game, you will obliterate any squishy with crits and spellblade procs.
 Group up with your team and fight around the major objectives like baron , inhibitor , elder drake and turret .